LMKoesters/LazyModeler/README.md

 - Contributions (e.g., code improvements, new features, documentation) are welcome via pull requests.
 When contributing, describe your changes clearly and provide sufficient context to help us understand your work.

 # Important note
 The model selection procedures implemented in LazyModeler are provided for convenience and exploratory analysis, and reflect practices recommended in widely used applied statistics literature [@Crawley2007; @Crawley2015].
 Users should be aware, however, that statistical inference reported from a model chosen in a data-driven way may be anti-conservative (e.g., p-values may appear smaller than they truly are, confidence intervals narrower).
-This issue is known as post-selection inference.
+This issue is known as post-selection inference (PSI).
 Specialized methods have been developed to address it, for instance [@Lee2016], but they are not yet broadly applicable across the full range of model classes supported by LazyModeler.
+We have implemented PSI for (generalized) linear regression models based on the 'selcorr' R package [@Cattaneo2021], but users are free to use the retained model from LazyModeler for more sophisticated PSI analyses.

 # References